 Recognition is even more critical in a hybrid environment when some people will not hear the praise in the office.

-Getting the entire team together once a day for 5-15 minutes works productivity wonders.
-You should make sure everyone speaks briefly about their plans for the day, shares any blockers, and asks for help if needed.
-Daily meetings give your teammates a chance to help one another out and avoid unnecessary delays in projects.
-Standups work better when everyone is in front of a computer and has a personal screen.
-If some people are in a conference room and others are working from home, it can be challenging to hear each other, make eye contact, and pay attention.
+Holding a daily team meeting for 5-15 minutes boosts productivity significantly.
+Make sure everyone briefly talks about their plans for the day, mentions any blockers, and requests help if needed.
+Daily standups give teammates the opportunity to support each other and prevent unnecessary delays in projects.
+Standups work best when everyone is in front of a computer with a personal screen.
+If some team members are in a conference room while others work from home, it can be hard to hear each other, make eye contact, and stay attentive.

 Teams are most productive when everyone has and tracks clear and measurable performance expectations.
+Your team has to understand your goals to be successful.
 Using data takes performance out of the realms of opinion and speculation.
 Managers know that employees are reaching their goals regardless of their location.
 Examples of performance data include:

 Objective performance measurement improves productivity and reduces stress for hybrid teams.
 Everyone can see whether people meet their goals.